-The Community Foundation of Central Georgia aims to further the ability of community-based charitable organizations to meet the needs of the residents of this region.
-Through its Nonprofit Grant Program, CFCG will consider applications for projects designed to improve the quality of life in central Georgia.
+The Community Foundation of Central Georgia supports the ability of community-based charitable organizations to meet the needs of the residents of this region.
+Through its Nonprofit Grant Program, CFCG will consider applications for projects designed to improve the quality of life in Central Georgia.

 Priority will be given to projects that demonstrate a majority of the following:

 - Address needs not currently being met by an existing organization